Faculty

 Chief of Medicine, Section Chief of Hospital Medicine | Full profile

-Dr. Shin initially joined Englewood Health in 2008 as an academic hospitalist for 5 years, after which he joined the staff at Georgetown University Hospital in Washington DC from 2013 to 2015.
-He later returned to Englewood in 2015, and has since served as the Chief of Hospital Medicine.
-Dr. Shin works closely with the Internal Medicine Residency Program.
-He supervises medical residents and students to help manage patients through a continuum of multidisciplinary hospital care.
-He has strong interests in application of information technology, and as a member of the Clinical Informatics Committee he works to improve patient care and physician workflow utilizing the Epic EMR.
-He has also been involved in outreach efforts to the local Korean-American community, including volunteering at the Korean Community Center’s medical clinic for the uninsured and giving health information lectures there.
+Dr. Shin first joined Englewood Health in 2008.
+As an academic hospitalist, he works closely with medical residents and students to help manage patients through a continuum of multidisciplinary hospital care.
+Dr. Shin became the Section Chief of Hospital Medicine in 2015 and the Chief of the Department of Medicine in 2022.
+He has strong interests in the application of information technology, and as a member of the Clinical Informatics Committee, he works to improve patient care and physician workflow utilizing the Epic EMR.
+Dr. Shin also serves on numerous hospital committees including those focused on patient safety and care quality, medical education, and other process improvements.
+He has also been involved in outreach efforts to the local Korean-American community, including volunteering at the Korean Community Center’s medical clinic for the uninsured and giving health information lectures.

 Dr. Shin received his MD from Columbia University College of Physicians and Surgeons in New York City and stayed on to complete his Internal Medicine residency training at New York-Presbyterian Columbia University Medical Center.
-He is currently a member of the Society of Hospital Medicine.
+He was formerly an academic hospitalist at Georgetown University Hospital in Washington, DC.
+He is currently a member of the Society of Hospital Medicine and the ABIM Hospital Medicine Exam Approval Committee.

 Tanganyika Barnes, DO, FACP